einaudi/EL14-rotational-stage-controller/README.md

 Cicero syntax: `set_jog_step@step\n`

 ### `set_angle_time`
-Sets the velocity such that rotation by input angle will take input time.
+Sets the speed such that rotation by input angle will take input time.
+This request changes just the **speed** of the device, it doesn't move anything.
 Parameters:

 * angle - rotation angle [deg]